phamson02/coqui-ai-TTS/docs/source/training/training_a_model.md

 3. Check the recipes.

     Recipes are located under `TTS/recipes/`.
-They do not promise perfect models but they provide a good start point for `Nervous Beginners`.
+They do not promise perfect models but they provide a good start point.
     A recipe for `GlowTTS` using `LJSpeech` dataset looks like below.
 Let's be creative and call this `train_glowtts.py`.

-    ```{literalinclude} ../../recipes/ljspeech/glow_tts/train_glowtts.py
+    ```{literalinclude} ../../../recipes/ljspeech/glow_tts/train_glowtts.py
     ```

     You need to change fields of the `BaseDatasetConfig` to match your dataset and then update `GlowTTSConfig`